Distelli/graphql-apigen/README.md

 Generate Java APIs with GraphQL Schemas in order to facilitate "schema first" development.

-This project is sponsered by the [Distelli Platform](http://www.distelli.com/).
+This project is sponsored by the [Distelli Platform](http://www.distelli.com/).

 ## NOTE: Work in progress